dev-houssam/GatewayBySpring/README.md

 # HeyGatewayBySpring
-HeyGatewayBySpring : a Hey's springboot router to integrate local APIs standing on User, Movie, Payment and Artist set API and plugin with them.
+HeyGatewayBySpring : a Hey's springboot router to integrate local APIs standing on User, Movie, Payment and Artist set API and plugin with.